Creutzfeldt-Jakob Disease (CJD) Frequently Asked Questions

 Fourth case – The Texas Department of State Health Services (DSHS), in conjunction with the CDC, completed the investigation of the fourth vCJD case in the United States.
 Symptoms began in 2012, and the patient died 18 months later.
 The investigation confirmed the individual was born outside the United States and indicated exposure to the BSE agent most likely occurred before moving to the United States.
 The individual previously resided in Lebanon, Kuwait, and Russia.
 The investigation did not support frequent travel or travel of any significant duration to European countries or Saudi Arabia.
 In absence of a definitive travel link to a country where other known vCJD cases were likely infected, it is less clear as to which specific overseas country the individual’s exposure occurred.
 The neuropathological analysis performed by the National Prion Disease Pathology Surveillance Center (NPDPSC) at Case Western Reserve University (https://case.edu/medicine/pathology/divisions/prion-center) confirmed the clinical diagnosis of vCJD.

-For additional information, please see CDC’s vCJD Cases Reported in the US website.
+For additional information, please visit the CDC’s vCJD Cases Reported in the US website.

 Yes, other animal prion diseases are being monitored by multiple federal and state agencies in the United States.
 This includes BSE (see above), scrapie in sheep and goats, and chronic wasting disease (CWD) in cervids.

 Scrapie, per the United States Department of Agriculture (USDA) and the National Institutes of Health (NIH), is the oldest transmissible spongiform encephalopathy and was first recognized almost 300 years ago.
 After extensive research, and under natural conditions, only sheep and goats are known to be affected by scrapie, and to date, there is no scientific evidence that scrapie can infect humans.
-In Texas, scrapie is monitored by the Texas Animal Health Commission and USDA.
+In Texas, the Texas Animal Health Commission and USDA monitor scrapie.

 CWD was first recognized in captive deer in a Colorado research facility in 1967 and later in 1981 in free-ranging deer.
-CWD has been found in various states in the US and several Canadian provinces, as well as in Norway, Finland, Sweden, and a small number of imported cases have been reported in South Korea.
-CWD has been found in multiple types of cervids, including deer, elk, moose, and others.
+CWD has been found in more than half of US states and several Canadian provinces, as well as in Norway, Finland, Sweden, and a small number of imported cases have been reported in South Korea.
+CWD has been found in multiple types of cervids, including deer, elk, moose, reindeer/caribou and other cervids.
 CWD was first identified in Texas in 2012.
-In Texas, CWD is being monitored by the Texas Parks and Wildlife Department and the Texas Animal Health Commission.
-To date, there is no indication of a documented transmission of CWD to a human.
+In Texas, CWD is being monitored by the Texas Parks and Wildlife Department and the Texas Animal Health Commission, and USDA operates a national voluntary CWD herd certification program for farmed deer and elk.
+To date, there is no indication of a documented transmission of CWD to a human, and it is not known if humans can be infected with CWD prions.
+There have been several macaque transmission studies that had conflicting results, and the reason for the differing results is unknown.
 However, the World Health Organization recommends that agents of prion diseases not enter the human food chain.
 CDC also recommends that hunters that are hunting in areas with CWD strongly consider having animals tested before eating the meat, and generally recommends not handling or eating meat from animals that look sick, are acting strangely, or are found dead.
 Please see the CWD section of the Resources tab for links to additional recommendations for hunters.
 Studies are ongoing to collect information that could help determine if any prion diseases could be occurring at a higher rate in people who are at increased risk for contact with potentially CWD-infected deer or elk.
-Because of the long time it could take before any symptoms of disease to appear, scientists expect studies to take many years before they will determine what the risk, if any, of CWD is to people.
+Because of the long time it could take before any symptoms of disease appear, scientists expect studies to take many years before they will determine what the risk, if any, of CWD is to people.